1902 Michigan Wolverines football team: Michigan 60, Indiana 0

 Michigan defeated Indiana 60-0 in the fourth game of the season.
-The Indiana team was led by College Football Hall of Famer Zora G. Clevenger.
+The Indiana team was led by future College Football Hall of Famer Zora Clevenger.

 James Lawrence was the star of the game for Michigan.
 In his first game after Fielding Yost moved him to the fullback position, Lawrence scored four touchdowns and kicked nine goals after touchdown, accounting for 29 of Michigan's 60 points.
 The Michigan Alumnus wrote that Lawrence "was called upon repeatedly to take the ball and would always advance it eight or ten yards" with big holes being opened by guards Carter and McGugin.
 Michigan's "most spectacular play" of the game was a 75-yard touchdown run by Maddock.
 The Alumnus gave particular praise to the defense: "Only once was Indiana able to make an impression on her impregnable wall and that on a very short run by Clevenger."

 At the invitation of Michigan's graduate manager Charles A. Baird, more than 2,000 school children accompanied by their teachers attended the game.
 University of Michigan president James B. Angell also attended the game for the first time of the year.
 Wisconsin Badgers football coach Phil King also attended the game with his fullback Earl "Keg" Driver to scout the Michigan team in preparation for the upcoming game between the two teams.

 The game was played in halves of 25 and 20 minutes.
 Through the first four games of the season, Yost's "Point-a-Minute" team had scored 315 points in 163 minutes of play, an average of almost two points per minute.

 Michigan's starting lineup was Graver (left end), Baker (left tackle), McGugin (left guard), Gregory (center), Carter (right guard), Maddock (right tackle), Cole (right end), Weeks (quarterback), Heston (left halfback), Herrnstein (right halfback) and Lawrence (fullback).